merovex-archival/merovex.github.io/_posts/2015-01-11-problem-for-self-publishers.markdown

 image: 3210361541_c2d900c0ac_o.jpg
 categories:
 - Publishing
-keywords: "kindle unlimited, self-publisher, quitters"
+keywords: kindle unlimited, self-publisher, quitters
-description: "Earlier this week, a fellow self-publisher complained about the negative impact of Kindle Unlimited.
+description: Earlier this week, a fellow self-publisher complained about the negative impact of Kindle Unlimited.
 I disagreed with her.
-Either way, the market is not driving me out."
+Either way, the market is not driving me out.
 author: Ben Wilson
+tags:
+- Publishing
 ---
 <!--Lead Paragraph-->
 Earlier this week, a fellow self-publisher complained about the negative impact of Kindle Unlimited.
 I disagreed with her.
 Either way, the market is not driving me out.